inspec/inspec-aws/docs/resources/aws_api_gateway_stage.md

 | stage_name | The name for the stage resource. |
 | client_certificate_id | The client certificate identifier for the stage resource. |

+There are also additional properties available.
+For a comprehensive list, see [the API reference documentation](https://docs.aws.amazon.com/apigateway/api-reference/resource/stage/)

 ## Examples

 ### Ensure that the stage name exists.